yasen-yankov/ios-docs/sidedrawer/customizations.md

 	SideDrawer.Style.ShadowRadius = 5;
 ```

-There are cases when you may need to update the styles of specific TKSideDrawer items like the text color or if a separator should be drawn.
+There are cases when you may need to update the styles of specific TKSideDrawer items like the text color.
+Or, you may need to show a separator.
 This can be done by adopting the <code>TKSideDrawerDelegate</code> protocol and implementing its <code>sideDrawer:updateVisualsForItem:inSection:</code> method.

 ```Objective-C
 - (void)sideDrawer:(TKSideDrawer *)sideDrawer updateVisualsForItem:(NSInteger)itemIndex inSection:(NSInteger)sectionIndex